 The portion of the Chattahoochee River running through downtown Helen is heavily stocked with rainbow trout and open to fishing.
 Some brown and brook trout are also released in this stretch, which is open to fishing under general state trout regulations allowing any type tackle or bait.

 On one occasion when I was roped into a day of browsing the shops of the town things took a turn for the better.
-While walking across the bridge over the Edelweisse Strasse bridge, I glanced down at the surface of the Hooch.
+While walking across the river over the Edelweisse Strasse bridge, I glanced down at the surface of the “Hooch.”
 The water was dimpled with the unmistakable rings of fish feeding on the top.

 Excusing myself, I scurried back to the car to retrieve the ever-present fly rod.
 Then standing on the shore beneath the bridge proceeded to catch and release a half dozen brown trout.
 It was by far the most pleasant “shopping” trip ever in Helen.